Fred Yoshito Kameda

 3rd Battalion, I Company

 Fred was educated at Waialua Elementary School and graduated from Mid-Pacific Institute in Honolulu in 1941.
-While at Mid-Pac he was active in the Drama Club.
+While at Mid-Pac, he was active in the Drama Club.
 He and his brothers were well-known baseball players in the pre-war years.
-Fred was a pitcher on the Mid-Pacific school team.
+Fred was a pitcher on the Mid-Pacific baseball team.

-From Anzio, the 442nd went to a large bivouac area at Civitavecchia, north of Rome, where they went through additional training and final preparations for going to the front lines.
-While there, Fred reunited with some old buddies – Toshio Nakahara of L Company, Larry (“Cupie”) Shigeyasu and Mitsuru Watanabe of 100th Battalion, B Company, and “Eggs” Kamikawa.
+From Anzio, the 442nd went to a large bivouac area near Civitavecchia, north of Rome, where they went through additional training and final preparations for going to the front lines.
+While there, Fred reunited with some old buddies – Toshio Nakahara of L Company, Larry “Cupie” Shigeyasu and Mitsuru Watanabe of 100th Battalion, B Company, and “Eggs” Kamikawa.
 They had played on the 442nd baseball team at Camp Shelby.
-They “spent the whole day just talking of old times and of what we’ll soon see,” as Nakahara later wrote.
+They “spent the whole day just talking of old times and of what we’ll soon see….We’ll do our best,” as Nakahara later wrote.

 On June 26, 1944, the 442nd RCT moved forward from Civitavecchia to the front lines for their first combat engagement.
 The units were in place pre-dawn; I Company pushed off at 9:00 a.m.
 Two hours later they were stopped by fierce resistance from the Germans, unable to advance beyond Suvereto.
 Pfc.
 Fred Yoshito Kameda died of wounds received during this first engagement.